sdux/roam_journal_template/README.md

 See the video below for an exmaple of functionality.
 The static image is how it will appear in Roam.
 A reference section is included with journaling prompts and suggestions on how to be most effective.

+This is how the template will appear in Roam:

 ![template in roam](https://github.com/sdux/roam_journal_template/blob/main/roam__journal_template.png)

 Template in Roam